 “Our revolutionary construction system is capable of achieving drastic reductions in a building’s environmental impact, build-times and costs.
 As a start-up, we are always on the lookout for improvements in our operations and the SOLIDWORKS Entrepreneur Program has provided such an essential support to our business.”- Ehab Sayed, Founder and Director of Innovation at BIOHM

-To address this challenge, the World Economic Forum, along with a number of other global organisations, are working to replace our current take-make-waste society with a circular economy.
+To address the increasing challenges of climate change, the World Economic Forum, along with a number of other global organisations, are working to replace our current take-make-waste society with a circular economy.